 Gift & Estate Valuation Services for Families, Fiduciaries, and Counsel

 Whether you are counsel handling a pre-filing transfer, a fiduciary administering an estate, or a family member trying to understand the value of a closely held interest, a defensible valuation report starts with the right date, ownership documents, and source records.
-The valuation report should explain the valuation date, ownership interest, discounts, source records, and assumptions clearly enough for fiduciaries, beneficiaries, advisors, tax authorities, courts, or other decision-makers to evaluate.
+The valuation report should explain the date, ownership interest, discounts, source records, assumptions, and review context clearly enough for fiduciaries, beneficiaries, advisors, tax authorities, settlement discussions, or other decision-makers.

 Overview Of Gifting and Estate Planning